OFFIS-mosaik/mosaik/docs/scenario-definition.rst

    flows between them.

 This page will show you how to create simple scenarios in these three steps.
-It will also provide some receipts that allow you to create more complex scenarios.
+It will also provide some recipes that allow you to create more complex scenarios.